timothyhull/breadpool-self-eval/docs/game_video_clips.md

     === "Overview :material-cursor-default-click:"

-        - At the 04:01:09 mark of this video, while serving as front OPR, I monitored athletes exiting and entering the track area during lineups after jam #4.
+        - At the beginning of this video, while serving as front OPR, I monitored athletes exiting and entering the track area during lineups after jam #4.
             - Jam #4 ended while I was positioned near the center of turn #4, adjacent to the score table, team benches, and penalty box.
         - I observed White #12 occupy a position behind the jammer line while neither wearing nor holding a jammer helmet cover.
         - I observed no jammer for White in the penalty box area.